rylorin/meme-trader/README.md

 # meme-trader

-Meme stocks momentum trading bot for Kucoin exchange
+Meme stocks momentum trading bot at the KuCoin exchange.